zzawadz/customLayout/README.md

 ![](README_files/figure-markdown_strict/base-2.png)

-But main strength of this package is in combining created layouts with specific ratio:
+But the main strength of this package is in combining created layouts with specific ratio:

     # lay will be 3 times wider that lay2
     # all ascects in lay and lay2 will be preserved